tuanlda78202/TP/README.md

 # Transportation Planning Between
 Write a program to find the most optimal logistic route to transport goods between 2 warehouses located in 2 cities(e.g., warehouse in Hanoi and Vinh city).
 The warehouse system is divided into two types: main warehouse and secondary warehouse.
 ## Collaborators
-We are sophomores, major in Data Science and Artificial Intelligence at Hanoi University of Science and Technology.

 | Name                         | Student ID       | Mail                                      |
 | :---                         |    :----:        |          :---:                             |
 | Le Duc Anh Tuan              | 20204929         | tuan.lda204929@sis.hust.edu.vn            |